We got answers

 How much kimchi can I eat?

-Kimchi is a source of fiber and natural probiotics, which are good for your gut.
+Kimchi is a source of fibre and natural probiotics, which are good for your gut.
 However, kimchi is high in sodium and too much kimchi bacteria can eventually cause a disbalance in our microbiome.
 We eat one tablespoon of kimchi every day on our breakfast toast, and that’s okay.

 How long can I keep my kimchi?

 Kimchi will keep well in the fridge for 3 months.
-After that date, it will still be tasty and safe to consume but the flavor and texture may change.
+After that date, it will still be tasty and safe to consume but the flavour and texture may change.
 The longer you leave it in the fridge, the more intense and sour kimchi gets.